spacebeam/research/web/spacebeam.org/content/updates/howto-install.md

 python3 /usr/src/TorchCraft/examples/py/example.py -t 127.0.0.1
 ```

-Don't expect much of the original Python examples.. if you follow this steps your output reads hopefully:
+if you follow the steps your output read hopefully:

 ```
 CTRL-C to stop

 ```